Madeleine Astor: Aboard the Titanic

 The only incident I remember in particular at this point is when Mrs Astor was put in the boat.
 She was lifted up through the window, and her husband helped her on the other side, and when she got in, her husband was on one side of this window and I was on the other side, at the next window.
 I heard Mr Astor ask the second officer whether he would not be allowed to go aboard this boat to protect his wife.
 He said, 'No, sir, no man is allowed on this boat or any of the boats until the ladies are off.'
 Mr Astor then said, 'Well, tell me what is the number of this boat so I may find her afterwards,' or words to that effect.
 The answer came back, 'No. 4.'

-Astor and his valet died in the sinking; the former's body was recovered on April 22.
+Colonel Astor and his valet died in the sinking; the former's body was recovered on April 22.
 He was found to be carrying about $2,500 in cash, brought with him from his cabin.
 His young widow and the other survivors were rescued by the RMS Carpathia around 03:30.

 Madeleine Astor gave an account of what she recalled almost immediately after her arrival home through her spokesman Nicholas Biddle, who was a trustee of the Astor estate.
 The account given by her spokesman is:

 Widowhood

 After Astor returned home from her ordeal, she was kept in strict retirement.
 Her first social function was not until the end of May, when she held a luncheon at her mansion on Fifth Avenue for Arthur Rostron, the captain of the Carpathia, and Dr. Frank McGee, the ship's surgeon.
 She held this event with Marian Thayer, also a survivor of the Titanic.
 Both wished to thank these men for their assistance when they were aboard the Carpathia.

 In his will, John Jacob Astor IV left his wife an outright sum of $100,000, the income from a trust fund of $5 million, and the use of the house on Fifth Avenue.
 Both of the latter provisions she would lose if she remarried.
 A fund of $3 million was set aside for his unborn child John Jacob "Jakey" Astor VI, which he would control when he became of age.
 On August 14, 1912, Astor gave birth to Jakey at her Fifth Avenue mansion.
 For the next four years, she raised him as part of the Astor family.
-She did not seem to appear very often in society until the end of 1913, when according to the press, they published her first photograph since the Titanic disaster.
+She did not appear very often in society until the end of 1913, when according to the press, they published her first photograph since the Titanic disaster.

 After this, she appeared more often in public and her activities were frequently reported in the press.
-In 1915 she remodeled her house on Fifth Avenue and this was made a feature article in the New York Sun.
+In 1915, she remodeled her house on Fifth Avenue and this was made a feature article in the New York Sun.
 Many articles about her eldest son were also published.